tony-albanese/ci-project-4/README.md

 + Image for empty results <a href="https://www.freepik.com/free-vector/empty-concept-illustration_7117865.htm#query=no%20data&position=2&from_view=search&track=sph">Image by storyset</a> on Freepik
 + The image for on the Signup page was taken from [unDraw Illustrations](https://undraw.co/illustrations)
 + The question mark image was created by [Roundicons](https://www.flaticon.com/free-icons/question") and was downloaded from [flaticon](https://www.flaticon.com/)
++ The 404 error image was created by <a href="https://www.freepik.com/free-vector/internet-network-warning-404-error-page-file-found-web-page-internet-error-page-issue-found-network-404-error-present-by-man-sleep-display_21586054.htm#query=404%20page&position=3&from_view=search&track=sph">jcomp</a> on Freepik

 ## Book Genre Image Credits
 + Fantasy Book Cover Image: <a href="https://www.freepik.com/free-vector/black-spooky-castle-flying-dragon-canyon-with-mountains-forest-cartoon-fantasy-illustration-with-medieval-palace-with-towers-creepy-beast-with-wings-rocks-pine-trees_12207978.htm#query=fantasy&position=1&from_view=search&track=sph">Image by upklyak</a> on Freepik